 Moving beyond the trapping specifically what can the rodent communities inform us about the dynamic risk of Lassa fever?

-As discussed throughout this thesis single host species models of zoonoses simplify the complex interactions between pathogens, rodent hosts and incidental human infections.
+As discussed throughout this thesis, single host species models of zoonoses simplify the complex interactions between pathogens, rodent hosts and incidental human infections.

 Rodent hosts of LASV were found to exist along anthropogenic land use gradients with the primary rodent reservoir and the majority of other species found previously to be infected with LASV concentrated in areas of human habitation and agricultural settings.
 Fewer potentially competent viral host species were found in forest settings.
 The structure of these communities along this land use gradient is likely important for LASV transmission and maintenance within endemic settings.

-By designing the rodent trapping study to study the association of land use change with rodent communities structures I was able to show that within agricultural settings rodent species richness and diversity was greatest.
-If LASV does transmit within and between non-Mastomys rodents these contexts may be vital to maintain viral transmission.
-Any interventions to reduce the risk of Lassa fever in human communities must therefore not limit rodenticide treatment, or rodent removal to within villages only and must incorporate these agricultural settings were the potential for cross-species viral transmission is greatest.
+By designing the rodent trapping study to examine the association of land use change with rodent communities structures, I was able to show that within agricultural settings rodent species richness and diversity was greatest.
+If LASV does transmit within and between non-Mastomys rodents, these contexts may be vital to maintain viral transmission.
+Any interventions to reduce the risk of Lassa fever in human communities must therefore not limit rodenticide treatment, or rodent removal to within villages only and must incorporate agricultural settings were the potential for cross-species viral transmission is greatest.

 Further, in chapter 3 I found that the interaction between M. musculus, an invasive rodent species, and the primary host of LASV may be a cause of the apparent lack of human infections within urban settings.
 This needs to be expanded on with studies of pathogen competence within non-Mastomys rodents and studies in other urban settings within the endemic region to investigate whether this is a consistent finding.